-- Ready-to-eat foods such as crackers, granola, and deli meat are more heavily processed.
+- Ready-to-eat foods like crackers, granola, and deli meat are more heavily processed.

 Become a Label Reader

-The easiest way to determine if processed food is ok to eat is to become a label reader.
-This is a skill that you will quickly get the hang of.
+The easiest way to determine if processed food is okay is to become a label reader.
+This is a skill that you’ll quickly get the hang of.

-Nutrition labels can be very deceiving, and if you don’t know what you need to look out for, you could end up buying food that’s not as healthy as it might seem at first glance.
+Nutrition labels can be very deceiving, and if you don’t know what you need to look out for, you could buy food that’s not as healthy as it might seem at first glance.

 The list of ingredients on any label starts with food in the highest amount.
-If the list of ingredients is long, this is typically not a good sign, but do read through them to see if there’s any added, sugar, oil or additives.
+If the list of ingredients is long, this is typically not a good sign, but do read through them to see if there are any added sugar, oil, or additives.

-Also, look at sodium and fiber as both are very important.
-Too many very long and complicated-sounding words may be a tip-off to avoid that item!
+Also, look at sodium and fiber, as both are very important.
+Too many long and complicated-sounding words may be a tip-off to avoid that item!

 One important point – don’t be fooled by the large print and any claim on labels.
-If a packaged food says it’s “natural,” “low-fat” or “healthy,” be wary and check out the ingredients for yourself.
+If packaged food says it’s “natural,” “low-fat,” or “healthy,” be wary and check out the ingredients for yourself.

 Food Additives in the Ingredient List

-When you’re checking out the ingredient list look for food additives such as food coloring, flavorings, thickeners or emulsifiers.
+When checking out the ingredient list, look for food additives such as food coloring, flavorings, thickeners, or emulsifiers.
 You may be familiar with some of these because many non-dairy plant milk contains emulsifiers.

 I recommend NOT eating emulsifiers such as gellan gum if you can avoid them.
 If you’d like to know more about them, here’s an article, “Emulsifiers: Friend or Foe?”